oracle/graal/docs/tools/vscode/graalvm/polyglot-runtime.md

 A host language and a guest language can directly interoperate with each other and pass data back and forth in the same memory space.
 For more information, see the [Polyglot Programming guide](../../../reference-manual/polyglot-programming.md).

-The GraalVM Tools for Java extension allows for polyglot programming in VS Code.
 To run a polyglot application on GraalVM, you have to either pass the `--polyglot` option to any of the existing application launchers (for example, `js --polyglot` or `node --polyglot`), or use an experimental launcher called `polyglot` that runs code for JavaScript, Python, Ruby, and R without requiring the selection of a primary language.
 The `polyglot` launcher does not require the `--polyglot` option, because it is enabled by default.